TYPE DESIGN INFORMATION PAGE last updated on Sat Nov 1 01:33:18 EDT 2014

 In 2008, we saw the publication of Retrofont, a very condensed high contrast sans.

-In 2009, the dot matrix face Superpois saw the light.
+In 2009, the dot matrix typeface Superpois saw the light.

 Suitcase Type Foundry